This

 wants Crawford to do him a favor.
 Kill the suspended police officer

 seen in the newspaper.
-In a twist to end all twists, then, Crawford is hired to do a
+In a twist to end all twists, Crawford is hired to do a

 hit on himself.
 Blackie has kidnapped